binnyva/DZG-Notes/Procrastination Behavior.md

 Our brains are always looking for relative rewards.
 If we have a habit loop around procrastination but we haven’t found a better reward, our brain is just going to keep doing it over and over until we give it something better to do.

-Procrastination an example of how [[Negative behaviours are to avoid a negative feeling]].
+Procrastination an example of how [[Negative behaviours are to avoid a negative feeling]]

 If you are getting distracted, [[Acknowledge the root of distraction]]